-Day schools have been increasing in number and size of student body; however, they still only reach 12% of the total Jewish student populacition.
-At present, the vast majority of Jewish parents are unwitting to enroll their children in a school environment they perceive as partiehial.
-Moreover, policy makers question the prospects of continued growth in light of the high cost of tuition, which is prohibitive even for many middle class families.
+Day schools have been increasing in number and size of student body; however, they still only reach 12% of the total Jewish student population.
+At present, the vast majority of Jewish parents choose not to enroll their children in a school environment they perceive as confining.
+Moreover, policy makers question the prospects of continued growth in light of the high cost of tuition, which is prohibitive even for many middleclass families.
+At the same time, for many schools there is a severe shortage of qualified teachers and curricular materials.

-Jewish Community Centers are engaged in a major effort to make Jewish education a central element in their programming; the chalknowl loop lenge facing them is whether arwiti-be possible to convert this institution into a major force for lewish education within a framework that is primarily recreational, social, and cultural.
+Jewish Community Centers are engaged in a major effort to make Jewish education a central element in their programming; the challenge facing them is how to convert this institution into a major force for Jewish education within a framework that is primarily recreational, social, and cultural.

 Early childhood programs under Jewish auspices have been growing in number because increasingly both parents work.
-However, many of these programs have not made Jewish education their primary focus, because of a & eof4je.
-Shortage of trained paramet.
+However, many of these programs have not made Jewish education their primary focus because of a severe shortage of trained personnel.

 Jewish education programs on college campuses could potentially reach a large portion of the estimated 400,000 Jewish students who attend colleges and universities.
-Yet at the present time, they reach ko make than only a fraction of this audience.
-Therefore On most campuses the impact of these programs is limited.
+Yet at the present time, they reach no more than 25% of this audience.
+On most campuses, the impact of these programs is limited.

 It is well known that Israel speaks powerfully to its visitors, but it is extremely underutilized as a resource for Jewish education.
-The majority of American Jews have never been to the country, and many foffinal and informal Jewish educators have not availed themselves of J Israel's educational resources. wAxdk.
-The grant point of the formation of the formati Youth movements, which at one time were powerful feeders for community leadership and Jewish professional life, have lost a good deal of their vigor and are suffering from a declining membership.
+The majority of American Jews have never been to the country, and many Jewish educators have not availed themselves of Israel's educational resources, which are large in number and diverse in nature.